shihankanungo/shihankanungo.github.io/music-african.md

 **North Africa** bears strong Arabic and Mediterranean influences, with modal scales, intricate ornamentation, and instruments like the oud and darbuka. <br>
 **Southern Africa** features choral harmonies, mbube and isicathamiya singing styles, and rhythmic patterns on instruments like marimbas and drums, reflecting both indigenous traditions and historical cross-cultural exchange.

-In this post, we’ll explore some of the most important African music genres, their origins, characteristics, key artists, and essential albums.
+In this post, I will talk about some of the most important African music genres, their origins and characteristics, and I will share some of my favorite artists and albums.

 ## West Africa